awsdocs/aws-doc-sdk-examples/php/example_code/dynamodb/Readme.md

 ### Scenario examples

+Code examples that show you how to accomplish a specific task by calling multiple functions within the same service.

 * [Getting started with DynamoDB](dynamodb_basics/GettingStartedWithDynamoDB.php)

 ## Running the examples
 **Getting started with DynamoDB**

 This scenario shows you how to create an Amazon DynamoDB table for storing movie data.
-The scenario loads movies into the table from a JSON-formatted file, walks you through an interactive demo to add, update, and delete movies one at a time, and shows you how to query for sets of movies.
+The scenario loads movies into the table from a JSON-formatted file and walks you through an interactive demo to add, update, and delete movies one at a time.
+The scenario also shows you how to query for sets of movies.

 ```
 composer install
 ```

-Once your composer dependencies are successfully installed, you can run the interactive getting started file directly
+After your composer dependencies are installed, you can run the interactive getting started file directly with the
-with:
+following:

 ```
 php Runner.php
 ```

-Or, to have the choices automatically selected, you can run it as part of a PHPUnit test with:
+Alternatively, you can have the choices automatically selected by running the file as part of a PHPUnit test with the
+following:

 ```
 ..\..\vendor\bin\phpunit DynamoDBBasicsTests.php